Copacabana Beach and Central Coast Attractions

 Information on Copacabana Shops

-There are three coffee shop/bistros on the main street (Copaccino’s, Waves Cafe and IceCream and Havana Cafe) and, additionally there is another further on at the Surf Club (Artie’s Place).
+There are now four coffee shop/bistros on the main street (Copaccino’s, Waves Cafe and IceCream and Havana Cafe) and, recently, a cafe/bakery – Burnt Honey Bakery.
+Additionally there is another further on at the Surf Club (Artie’s Place).
 Besides providing essential provisions the local mini market also hires surf boards.
+Hugo’s Restaurant has now been sold and Ocean bar-cantina is open Tuesday 11AM till Sunday evening.
 Luca’s Discount chemist, Lady Copa Pizzeria e birra and a local Medical Centre are three new additions to the centre.
-There are also 3 realestate agents in Copacabana – Stone, LJHooker and George Brand.
+There are also 3 real-estate agents in Copacabana – Stone, LJHooker and George Brand.

 Other Central Coast Attractions – Local Shops